nicholas-wilcox/lit-modal-portal/README.md

 Credit to [SimeonC](https://github.com/SimeonC) for suggesting this feature and even providing the code changes to make it possible.

+### Delegating portals

+You may wish to create a reusable component that implements certain behaviors around portalling while letting a parent component define the content that is sent through the portal.
+For example, consider a child component that dynamically renders content either in-place or through a portal, based on reactive state.

+There are many issues with using slotted content for this purpose.
+(See [this GitHub issue](https://github.com/nicholas-wilcox/lit-modal-portal/issues/6) for more context.)
+Instead, you should declare a property on the child component and pass a Lit template through the parent component.
+You may refer to [the example code](https://github.com/nicholas-wilcox/lit-modal-portal/blob/main/dev/demo-delegation.ts) in the `dev/` directory of this repository for an example.

 ## Documentation

 More in-depth documentation for this package is included in the repo, under the `/docs` directory.